Sam Battaglia: Early career

 Battaglia was born in Chicago, Illinois.
-At age 16, Battaglia joined bosses Johnny Torrio and Al Capone in the Chicago Outfit at the start of the gang war against the mostly Irish North Side Gang, which was under boss Dean O'Banion.
+At age 16, Battaglia joined bosses Johnny Torrio and Al Capone in the Chicago Outfit at the start of the gang war against the mostly Irish North Side Gang, which was underboss Dean O'Banion.
 By the late 1930s, Battaglia had become a high-ranking member of the Outfit and a formidable loan shark.
-Debtors behind in their payments would be brought to Battaglia in the back room of the Casa Madrid restaurant, in Chicago, where they would be severely beaten or killed.
-Supposedly Battaglia's nickname "Teets" came from one such encounter.
-Another mobster was questioning Battaglia's handling of a debtor and Battaglia yelled back at him, "Shaddup, or I'll bust ya in da teets!"
+Debtors behind in their payments would be brought to Battaglia in the back room of the Casa Madrid restaurant, in Melrose Park, IL., where they would be severely beaten or killed.
+Supposedly, Battaglia's nickname "Teets" came from one such encounter.
+Another mobster was questioning Battaglia's handling of a debtor, and Battaglia yelled back at him, "Shaddup, or I'll bust ya in da teets!"

 Outfit member

 By 1950, Battaglia had an extensive criminal record that included over 12 counts of burglary, robbery, and murder (he was a suspect in seven homicides).
-A close associate of Outfit boss Giancana, Battaglia was considered as Giancana's successor once he stepped down.
+A close associate of Outfit boss Giancana, Battaglia was considered Giancana's successor once he stepped down.
 While testifying before the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations investigations on organized crime, Battaglia pleaded the Fifth Amendment to the United States Constitution over 60 times.